isc-projects/stork/doc/usage.rst

 A filtering mechanism that acts as an omnibox is available.
-Via a typed string, Stork can search for an address, agent version, hostname, OS, platform, OS version, kernel version, kernel architecture, virtualization system, or host-id field.
+Via a typed string, Stork can search for an address, agent version, hostname, OS, platform, OS version, kernel version, kernel architecture, virtualization system, or host ID field.

 The state of a machine can be inspected by clicking its hostname; a new tab opens with the machine's details.
-Multiple tabs can be open at the same time, and clicking Refresh updates the available information.
+Multiple tabs can be open at the same time, and clicking ``Refresh`` updates the available information.

 The machine state can also be refreshed via the ``Action`` menu.
-On the ``Machines`` list, each machine has its own menu; click on the triple-lines button at the right side and choose the Refresh option.
+On the ``Machines`` list, each machine has its own menu; click on the triple-lines button at the right side and choose the ``Refresh`` option.

-Disconnecting from a Machine
+Disconnecting From a Machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To stop monitoring a machine, go to the ``Machines`` list, find the
 machine to stop monitoring, click on the triple-lines button at the
 right side, and choose ``Delete``.
-This will terminate the connection
+This terminates the connection
-between the Stork Server and the agent running on the machine, and the
+between the ``Stork Server`` and the agent running on the machine, and the
-server will no longer monitor that machine; however, the Stork Agent process
+server will no longer monitor that machine; however, the ``Stork Agent`` process
 will continue running.
-Complete shutdown of a Stork
+Complete shutdown of a
-Agent process must be done manually, e.g. by connecting to the machine
+``Stork Agent`` process must be done manually, e.g. by connecting to the machine
 using ssh and stopping the agent there.
 For example, when the Stork Agent
 has been installed from packages, run: